 1958: May 13 - May 23

 Note: Second of two 10-game winning streaks for ‘54 Yankees, who did not win pennant

 1939: August 20 - August 28

 Note: Also the second of two 10-game winning streaks in a single season

 Note: Babe Ruth during this winning streak: .412/.545/1.176, 8 homers, lol

 Note: The streak that just ended, when Aaron Judge stole the show by smashing 8 homers in his 10 starts.
 Now, to just hope that they don’t go 2-11 afterward like the 2021 team did after its 13-gamer.

 1985: August 31 - September 10

-Note: The Yankees’ longest winning streak in the last 55 years; was almost enough to swipe the AL East title from the 99-win Blue Jays (radio call)
+Note: Prior to 2021, the Yankees’ longest winning streak in the last 55 years; was almost enough to swipe the AL East title from the 99-win Blue Jays (radio call)

 1964: September 16 - September 26